![]() |

 To copy the photo to the clipboard, ClickTap on the thumbnail above and select Copy image.

-Since then we have seen them more and more often, including in the depths of winter, and including with their adult plumage.
+We saw our first bald eagle at Otter Lake during the summer of 2015 - an immature without the distinguishing white head and tail.
+Since then we have seen them more and more often, including in the depths of winter, and in their adult plumage.
 This seems to correspond with the general increase in sightings in Southern Ontario.

 At 7:30 one morning this adult bald eagle was feasting on a fresh killed turkey on the ice directly in front of our house.
 It was -21°C and most of these photos were taken through our living room windows.